 Tucked into two distinct Himalayan valleys, COMO Uma Paro and COMO Uma Punakha offer a unique wellness-orientated experience of The Kingdom of Bhutan.
 In keeping with the COMO Resorts brand, the two lodges embrace local design and cuisine to create a culturally unique experience, while still retaining their five-star attention to service and hospitality.
-The two hotels were voted the two Best Hotel in Asia in the Condé Nast Traveler Reader’s Choice Awards 2018.
+The hotel has also been with Top 50 Best Resort in the World and Top 25 Resorts in Asia by Condé Nast Traveller Readers’ Choice Awards 2022.

-COMO Uma Paro is an intimate, countryside property in Paro Valley with only 29-rooms for ultimate exclusivity, spanning views of the country's iconic cultural landmarks.
+COMO Uma Paro is an intimate, countryside property in Paro Valley with only 20 rooms and 9 private villa for ultimate exclusivity, spanning views of the country's iconic cultural landmarks.
 Guests can retreat with wellness activities from yoga to Himalayan camping adventures in luxury among the rugged wilderness of Bhutan.
 The nearby COMO Uma Punakha is situated on the far western end of Punakha Valley, a remote and picturesque location overlooking the Mo Chu River.

 - Things To Do